SZucchini/runner-reid/README.md

 # Runner Re-identification

-preparing code and dataset now
+- We published GRUAE training code (2024.03.22)
+- We are preparing data and organizing other scripts.